MercuryNuGet/Mercury/README.md

 `With` enables you to parameterise your tests.
 It takes between 1 and 5 generic parameters.
 As you can set up anoymous, you can usually get away with just one and then you also get useful names.

 ```
-"When I add an item to list"
+Specs += "When I add an item to list"
    .Arrange<List<int>>()
    .With(new {a=1})
    .ActOn((list, data) => list.Add(data.a))